 Historical locations amaze and excite me.
-During my first visit to the South of France, I was in love with the fields of lavender and the architecture of many buildings.
+During my first visit to the South of France, I became in love with the lavender fields and the architecture of many buildings.
 There are three “must-see” monuments in the South of France I recommend.

-The first recommendation is Le Palais des Papes (The Palace of the Popes), which is located in Avignon, France.
-The palace has such an interesting history; it’s one of the most visited museums in France and known as the biggest gothic palace in Europe.
+The first recommendation is Le Palais des Papes (The Palace of the Popes), located in Avignon, France.
+The palace has such a fascinating history; it’s one of the most visited museums in France and known as the enormous gothic palace in Europe.
 It’s a pretty prestigious monument because it was thriving with residence and known as the powerhouse of the Western Christian world during the 14th Century.

-During the year of 1995, it become a UNESCO world historical site.
-During my visit there I was amazed at the design and that I was able to walk through an actual palace.
+During the year 1995, it becomes a UNESCO world historical site.
+During my visit there, I was amazed at the design and that I was able to walk through an actual palace.

-The second place is Arenes de Nimes.
+The second-place historical place to visit is Arenes de Nimes.
 It is a preserved Roman Amphitheatre.
-Being 2000 years old the arena was used and devoted to gladiators and bullfights.
-Today it is used for concerts, the traditional bull fights, tourism and several local events.
-One fun fact: the arena was designed so everyone would have a view of the entire arena.
+The arena is 2000 years old and is devoted to gladiators and bullfights.
+Today it is used for concerts, traditional bullfights, tourism, and several local events.
+One fun fact, the arena was designed so everyone would have a view of the entire arena.
 I tested this fact for myself by entering the arena through two different entrances.
-I was amazed at the view and actually being able to see the entire arena; it was beautiful.
+I was amazed at the view and being able to see the entire arena; it was beautiful.

-The third place I recommend is Pont Du Gard.
-It stands at 48 meters high across the Gardon River.
-It was originally built to convey water into Nimes.
-Just like the Palais des Papes, Le Pont Du Gard is a UNESCO historical site and has been preserved for many to visit and explore since 1985.
-During my visit we hiked up a hill to get a scenic view of the aqueduct, and I must say it was beautiful to see from a different angle!
+The third-place I recommend is Pont Du Gard.
+It stands 48 meters high across the Gardon River.
+It was initially built to convey water into Nimes.
+Like the Palais des Papes, Le Pont Du Gard is a UNESCO historical site and has been preserved for many to visit and explore since 1985.
+We hiked up a hill to get a scenic view of the aqueduct during my visit, and I must say it was beautiful to see from a different angle!